 Stretch your lower back with a Bloon ball

-The Bloon ball provides optimal support for your lower back while allowing for a progressive stretch.
-Try performing a bridge on the Bloon ball.
-While stretching, be sure to maintain regular breathing to promote relaxation of your back muscles.
+The Bloon Ball provides optimal support for your lower back while allowing for a progressive stretch.
+Try performing a bridge position on the Bloon Ball.
+While stretching, be sure to maintain a steady breathing pattern to help relax your back muscles.

 -